jahfer/ori/README.md

 #### Matching

-If you have a set of blocking resources, you can use `Ori.select` in combination with Ruby's `case … in` pattern-matching to wait on them concurrently.
+Ori has powerful support for matching against concurrent resources.
+If you have a set of blocking resources, you can use `Ori.select` in combination with Ruby's `case … in` pattern-matching to wait on the first available resource.

 `Ori.select` will block until the first resource becomes available, returning that value and cancel waiting for the others.
 Matching against Ori's utility classes is particularly efficient because Ori can check internally if the blocking resources are available before attempting the heavier task of resuming the code.